everimus/ansible-beginner-course/ansible-lab/09-Conditions-and-Task-Control/README.md

 # Control Task based on Conditions

+- When condition to control the task executions.

 ## Task: Create Playbook to Install Package based on Conditions

 - Install httpd package only if